An International 31 Days of Halloween 2025 – A Horror Move a Day

 Argentina has a few options that would fit really well, here.
 We are going to go with one that is absolutely adored by the horror community, though – When Evil Lurks.
 This is a relentlessly bleak and brutal take on demonic possession that feels, frankly, extremely fresh; even despite the rotting corpses.

 Two brothers in a remote village discover a “rotten” man incubating a demon.
 In their botched attempt to handle the situation, they accidentally unleash a plague of infectious evil upon the countryside.
 A truly shocking and nihilistic horror that some consider to be a modern masterpiece.
-Check out our review right here.
+Check out our review of When Evil Lurks right here.

 India has an absolutely tremendous amount of horror.
 A lot of it, however, is hard to find with subtitles so let’s go with one of their best – Tumbbad.
 A visually stunning horror film with deep routes in Indian mythology.